 During our research, we identified 45 marketed drugs, 75 clinical stage drugs and 5 drug development programs for the treatment of various oncological and non-oncological indications.

 Majority of the drug candidates are in clinical stage of development; primarily, these are Receptor ECD which are fused with the Fc region of the antibody.
 Fusion of IgG-Fc domain to a ligand, peptide or ECD of a receptor improves the therapeutic potential of active drugs, by recruiting effector function and increasing plasma half-life.
-A significant proportion of drug candidates are designed for subcutaneous administration; it facilitates rapid onset of therapeutic action that can be extended to a longer duration
+A significant proportion of drug candidates are designed for subcutaneous biologics administration; it facilitates rapid onset of therapeutic action that can be extended to a longer duration

-Since the first description of Fc fusion in 1989, interest these therapeutics has intensified; this is evident from the volume of literature published since 2010.
+Since the first description of Fc fusion protein in 1989, interest these therapeutics has intensified; this is evident from the volume of literature published since 2010.
 Over the years, there has been a gradual increase in the number of publications related to fc fusion therapeutics, including articles focused on understanding the new developments within this domain.
 Majority of the publications were focused on Fc fusion therapies being investigated for various oncological and blood disorders; such articles account for 70% of the total number of publications.

 Fc fusion therapeutics are considered to be one of the most successful classes of IgG-based products, however attention is required in improving a few complexities associated with these therapies owing to the diversity in structure.
 Presently, only a few candidates are capable to enter the market.
 Hence, efforts are required to enhance the Fc-mediated effector functions and extend the half-life.
 Furthermore, the link between physicochemical improvements and possible clinical applications requires greater attention.
-In order to deal with the complexity associated with the structural diversity of Fc fusion therapeutics, better methods are required for the analytical characterization of these therapies.
+In order to deal with the complexity associated with the structural diversity of Fc fusion protein therapeutics, better methods are required for the analytical characterization of these therapies.